-If you find from your consideration of all the evidence that both of these propositions has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.
+If you find from your consideration of all the evidence that each of these propositions has been proved beyond a reasonable doubt, then you should find the defendant guilty.

-On the other hand, if you find from your consideration of all the evidence that either of these propositions has not been proved beyond a reasonable doubt as to Count 1, then you must find the defendant not guilty of Count 1.
+On the other hand, if you find from your consideration of all the evidence that any of these propositions has not been proved beyond a reasonable doubt,, then you must find the defendant not guilty.